weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

-# E-commerce Traffic and Website Analysis in MySQL Workbench
+# E-commerce Traffic and Website Analysis in MySQL
 ## Overview
 Maven Fuzzy Factory is a virtual online retailer which has just launched their first product.
-As an E-commerce Database Analyst, I used MySQL to explore the database to understand how customers access and interact with the site, analyzed landing page performance and conversion with A/B testing, and used data to understand the impact of new product launches.
+As an E-commerce Database Analyst, I used MySQL to explore the database to understand how customers access and interact with the site, analyzed landing page performance and conversion with A/B testing, and used data to understand the impact of new product launches, with the goal of optimising business’ marketing channel, website and product portfolio that helps the business grow.

 ## Maven Fuzzy Factory Database Schema